armanyazdi/emailtools/README.md

 ### Generate Random Emails:

-Note: You can use the name of email providers or their domains for the first parameter.
+Note: You can use the name of email providers or their domains for the first argument.

 ```python
 from emailtools import generate